MicrosoftDocs/machine-learning-server-docs/microsoft-r/install-rclient-windows.md

 ##Troubleshooting

 ###Testing the Install
 The RevoIOQ package provides a set of tests to verify correct installation and operation of R Client.
+A fresh install of Microsoft R Client should yield an error-free and failure-free report in your Web browser, though there may be some _Deactivated Tests_.

+**To run these tests:**

-To run these tests, run the following commands from your R prompt:
+Run the following commands from your `R` prompt:

 	library(RevoIOQ)
 	RevoIOQ()

-A fresh install of Microsoft R Client should yield an error-free and failure-free report in your Web browser, though there may be some _Deactivated Tests_.

 ###Installation Errors

 1. **Installation fails with error "ERROR TEXT".**